11 Nov Can hormones affect how much you miss someone you love?

 Final 6 days of your cycle

-During your premenstrual Week 4, you’re more likely to have a more intense emotional response to your beloved’s absence–the blues, crying, even anger and resentment.
-That’s because plunging estrogen is bringing down levels of brain chemicals responsible for moderating your mood and helping you stay upbeat.
-As a result, it’s more difficult to keep a stiff upper lip about your sweetie’s absence.
-What’s more, your confidence and patience tend to dip in this week of your cycle, which can make certain activities more difficult to do alone that you got used to facing as a team–like fixing a leaking faucet or going to a family reunion–making you feel this absence in your life even more acutely.
+During your premenstrual Week 4, you’re more likely to have an intense emotional response to your beloved’s absence, such as the blues, crying, even anger and resentment.
+That’s because plunging estrogen on these cycle days is bringing down levels of brain chemicals responsible for moderating your mood and helping you stay upbeat.
+As a result, it can be more difficult to keep a stiff upper lip about being separated from someone you who means so much to you.
+What’s more, your confidence and patience tend to dip during this week of your cycle due to declining estrogen.
+This can make certain activities more difficult to do alone, especially after you got used to facing them together as a team–such as fixing a leaking faucet or attending family functions–making you even more aware of the hole in your life that your honey left behind.